 What are the targets for UK broadband coverage?

-Broadband rollouts in the UK have seen the number of premises able to get superfast and gigabit broadband increase over the last decade.
+The UK has seen the number of premises able to get ultrafast and gigabit broadband increase substantially over the last few years.

 The UK Gigabit Broadband Voucher Scheme aims to plug gaps in gigabit broadband coverage and could have a positive impact on the slowest premises too, although customers may want to consider different technologies like mobile or satellite broadband.